-This recently developed quadriceps-sparing technique has allowed rapid rehabilitation following total knee replacement, including faster return to full knee motion with markedly improved pain control and shorter hospital stays.
+We specialize in minimally invasive knee surgery, a quadriceps-sparing technique that allows rapid rehabilitation following total knee replacement, including faster return to full knee motion with markedly improved pain control and shorter hospital stays.

 In other words, we can perform a total knee arthroplasty—resurfacing the femur, tibia, and knee cap, as well as re-aligning the leg—through a small incision.

 Learn about the anatomy of the knee, common conditions we see, our approach, and additional resources.